Toxey Haas

 Toxey Daniel Haas III (born January 21, 1960) is an American entrepreneur and conservationist.
-In 1986, he founded Haas Outdoors, Inc. where he currently serves as CEO.
+In 1986, he founded Haas Outdoors, Inc.; he is currently its CEO.

 Early life and education

 Haas was born and raised in West Point, Mississippi where he attended Oak Hill Academy.
 His father Fox took him hunting at Choctaw Bluff, a hunting club near Mobile, Alabama.
 A tree at their favorite hunting spot known as the Mossy Oak tree would serve as key inspiration in Haas' business career.
 After graduating in 1976, he continued his education at Mississippi State University.
 While at Mississippi State, he was a member of Sigma Chi fraternity and attained his bachelor's degree in Business Administration.

 Haas married Diane Lusk, and they moved back to West Point.
 He began working for Bryan Foods, a division of Sara Lee.

 Career

-Haas had an idea to improve the conventional camouflage that hunters used.
-Haas gained inspiration from leaves, twigs, and dirt and pursued his first camouflage pattern.
+Haas was first inspired by observing a handful of Mississippi dirt, where he noticed that leaves, twigs, and dirt provided "nature’s own camouflage".
+Haas consequently had an idea to improve the conventional camouflage that hunters used and pursued his first camouflage pattern.
 After being turned down many times, Crystal Springs Print Works in Georgia agreed to print his pattern.
 However, they had a 10,000 yard minimum, and he could only afford 800 yards.
 Haas convinced them to make an exception.
 Haas officially left his job at Bryan for his entrepreneurial pursuits and enlisted the help of his friend Bill Sugg as his partner.

-In 1986, Toxey Haas founded Mossy Oak Brand Camouflage and its parent company Haas Outdoors, Inc. The first Mossy Oak clothing was sewn by Haas' mother in his childhood home.
+In 1986, when he was only twenty-six years old, Haas founded Haas Outdoors, Inc and introduced the Mossy Oak brand of outdoor clothing using the "Bottomland" pattern he designed for turkeys, bow hunting deer, and duck hunting.
+The first Mossy Oak clothing was sewn by Haas' mother in his childhood home.
+For the first few years, the brand became regionally popular.
+Haas Outdoors has five major patterns: Break-Up, Treestand, Obsession, Duck Blind, and Brush.